-LG G Pro Lite officially introduced with 5.5-inch display and built-in stylusAlex Wagner - Deputy Managing Editor, News Desk
+LG G Pro Lite officially introduced with 5.5-inch display and built-in stylusAlex Wagner - Editorial Director of News and Content

 LG today officially introduced the G Pro Lite, a more entry-level version of the Optimus G Pro.
 The new G Pro Lite features the same 5.5-inch screen size as its non-Lite (heavy?) sibling, but with a resolution of 960x540 rather than the 1080p panel found on the G Pro.
 Another difference between the G Pro Lite and the G Pro is the fact that the new G Pro Lite comes with a stylus that fits into a slot on the top of the device.